 - In four countries where CARE is responding – Madagascar, Malawi, Mozambique and Zimbabwe – the food insecure population is expected to be more than 13 million during the peak of the lean season between October 2016 and March 2017

 - In Mozambique, the impact of the drought is expected to worsen over the coming months: CARE is working in a consortium with Concern, Oxfam and Save the Children to support 500,000 people.
-So far CARE has reached nearly 58,000 people through seeds and tools provision
+So far CARE has reached nearly 145,000 people with food and livelihoods support, including seeds and tools provision

 Updated September 2016